 On loan default rates, the institute cautions that the scorecard doesn’t report the percentage of students at each college who borrow money.
 In a blog posted just hours after the scorecard was released, TICAS gives the example of American River College.
 The community college has a 27.5 percent default rate, more than twice the national average.
 But what the scorecard doesn’t show is that only 8 percent of students at the college take out federal loans.
 “Implying that the default rate alone is indicative of student outcomes more generally does a disservice to would-be students,” they write.

 The federal data also derives its median student loan amount by lumping together all loans without regard to whether a student borrowed for only one year or for four years.
 “You could have a school where everyone drops out after six months, but their median debt is going to be very low,” said Cochrane.
 “It gives you no scope of the borrowing.”
 Cochrane said the institute has already made the U.S. Department of Education aware of their concerns.

-Filed under: California Colleges, Career Technical Education, College and Career Preparation, College Completion, College Loans, Grants, College Remediation, Community Colleges, Data, Featured, Reporting & Analysis, UC and CSU · Tags: Community Colleges, School Statistics and Report Cards, Student Success Task Force
+Filed under: California Colleges, Career Technical Education, Charts and Data, College and Career Preparation, College Completion, College Loans, Grants, College Remediation, Community Colleges, Featured, Reporting & Analysis, UC and CSU · Tags: Community Colleges, School Statistics and Report Cards, Student Success Task Force